An Information-Theoretic Approach to Understanding Transformers' In-Context Learning of Variable-Order Markov Chains: Proofs of the Theorems for VOMC Sources

-The second layer is referred to as the statistics collection layer, which takes a sequence of vectors $\vec{h}^{(2)}_i$, $i=1,\ldots,N$, defined in (\ref{eq:finite-memory}) as its input.
-To rigorously specify the function of this layer, we define the $k$-gram (forward) statistics vector $\vec{g}_{i, s}$ with $|s| = k-1$, which in plain words, is the empirical probability distribution of the next token associated with the suffix $s$ for a sequence $x_{1}^{i}$.
-Similarly, we define the $k$-gram backward statistics vector $\vec{g}_{i-1, s}^{\leftarrow}$, which is the empirical probability distribution of the previous token associated with the suffix $s$ for $x_{1}^{i-1}$.
-Mathematically, for a suffix $s$ and position $i$,
+where $\vec{s}_{i, M+1} = (\vec{x}_i;\ldots;\vec{x}_{i-M})$.
+To rigorously specify the function of this layer, recall the definition of the $k$-gram statistics vector $\vec{g}_{i, s}$, which in plain words, is the empirical probability distribution of the next token associated with the suffix $s$ for a sequence $x_{1}^{i}$.
+Mathematically, for a suffix $s$ whose length is $k-1$ and the current position $i$,